 - Bet-the-Company Litigation

 When your company’s future is on the line, you need a complex commercial litigation lawyer that has been there before.
-Our Fort Lauderdale legal team has significant experience representing clients in high-stakes multi-party and class-action litigation, and partner Robert S. Hackleman has been named to The Best Lawyers in America in Bet-the-Company Litigation.
+Our Fort Lauderdale legal team has significant experience representing clients in high-stakes multi-party and class-action litigation.
 We take an aggressive approach to representing clients whose viability is at stake, exploring all avenues for favorable pre-trial settlement while preparing to present a vigorous defense at trial.

 - Business Litigation